lecrabe/liberia_activity_data/README.md

 The aim of the processing chain is to combine GFC dataset, with an agricultural commodity layer and a priority landscape layer to produce a deforestation and degradation map.

 ### Characteristics of the output
-- Period for 2004-2014
+- Period for 2007-2016

 - 30% canopy cover threshold for the forest definition

-- 1ha threshold for separation of tree cover loss between deforestation and degradation
+- 1ha threshold for separation of tree cover loss between deforestation and degradation, and of tree cover between forest and trees outside forest

 #### Legend
 1: Non Forest